emca-it/CyberX/08-00-00-Alert_module/08-00-00-Alert_module.md

 ### Email

-Method that sends information about an alert to defined email addresses
+Method that sends information about an alert to defined email addresses.

 ### User

-Method that sends information about an alert to defined system users;
+Method that sends information about an alert to defined system users.

 ### Command